sjberry/express-multifurcator/README.md

 // Create a Multifurcator container. let container = new Multifurcator();

 // Our basic "application."
-Instead of a full ExpressJS app we instantiate a Router.
+Instead of a full ExpressJS app we instantiate a
-// Don't worry, `.getListeners()` will create the necessary ExpressJS apps that you're used to! let app = express.Router();
+// Router.
+Don't worry, `.getListeners()` will create the necessary ExpressJS
+// apps that you're used to!
+let app = express.Router();

-// We need a basic middleware function added to our "application" so it will do something. app.use(function(req, res) {
+// We need a basic middleware function added to our "application" so it will do
+// something.
+app.use(function(req, res) {
     res.sendStatus(204);
 });

 // All right, now let's add our "application" to the container using an address.
-// This address could very well have come from `config.app.address` or some other externally configured parameter. container.add(app, 'http://localhost:8000');
+// This address could very well have come from `config.app.address` or some
+// other externally configured parameter. container.add(app, 'http://localhost:8000');

 // We don't have any other apps to add in this, the simplest of cases!

 // Now we can obtain an array of generated "listener" objects.
-This array will contain more than one element if multiple
+This array will
+// contain more than one element if multiple applications are mounted with
-// applications are mounted with different addresses (detailed below). let listeners = container.getListeners();
+// different addresses (detailed below). let listeners = container.getListeners();

 for (let i = 0; i < listeners.length; i++) {
     let listener = listeners[i];

-    // Each listener object contains the binding information (interface, protocol, port), an instantiated ExpressJS
+    // Each listener object contains the binding information (interface,
-    // application, the generated application routing middleware function, and a listen function unique to the
+    // protocol, port), an instantiated ExpressJS application, the generated
+    // application routing middleware function, and a listen function unique to
-    // instantiated ExpressJS application.
+    // the instantiated ExpressJS application.

-    // Our generated handler function is NOT automatically mounted on the ExpressJS application.
-This is because you
+    // Our generated handler function is NOT automatically mounted on the
-    // might want to mount your own middleware ahead of the multifurcator routing middleware (e.g. body parsing, cookie
+    // ExpressJS application.
+This is because you might want to mount your own
+    // middleware ahead of the multifurcator routing middleware (e.g. body
-    // parsing, logging, etc.).
-In this case we don't have any other middleware, so we'll just mount the handler. listener.app.use(listener.handler);
+    // parsing, cookie parsing, logging, etc.).
+In this case we don't have any
+    // other middleware, so we'll just mount the handler. listener.app.use(listener.handler);

-    listener.listen() // Boots the listener.
-Returns a Promise, no callbacks necessary!
-Hurray!
+    listener.listen() // Binds the listener to it's interface/port.
         .then(function(server) {
-            // Resolves with the HTTP server, equivalent to ExpressJS's native app.listen().
+            // Resolves with the HTTP server.
+            // Same value as the return of ExpressJS's app.listen().
         });
 }
 ```